Classic Caesar Salad Recipe

 Instructions

-- In a large bowl add in the lettuce, cheese, croutons salt, and pepper.
+- In a large bowl, add the lettuce, cheese, croutons salt, and pepper.

 - Using a spoon add the desired amount of dressing to the inside of the bowl around the lettuce touching the bowl (see video).